-In our first three episodes of the Bitstocks Team Talk series, we introduced you to Cryptocurrency Market Analyst, James Coughlan, and Cryptocurrency Portfolio Advisors Adam Norrie and Antonio Shillingford.
+In our first three episodes of the Bitstocks Team Talk series, we introduced you to Cryptocurrency Market Analyst, James Coughlan, and Antonio Shillingford.
 Today we chat to Elia Yousif, a general all-round good guy, and our specialist in-house OTC Trader.

 Liz: Tell me about your education and professional background.
 Did you start off in traditional finance?